deblevine/MCI-DeM_LSPQ/README.md

 1. `MASTER.do` generates the MCI DeM Aim 2, Study 3 master dataset.
 This dataset contains patient-partner survey data, frozen in February 2020.
 This file was created by Rachael Whitney.

+2. `LSPQ.do' performs the analyses outlined in `ANALYTIC-PLAN.md'.
+Tables and figures for publication are generated where appropriate.

 ## Documentation

 1. `ANALYTIC-PLAN.docx` details the analytic plan for MCI DeM Aim 2, Study 3.
 This file was created by Rachael Whitney.